1. What are patents and its advantages/objectives?

 – ability to sell/license the patent to another entity can help researchers monetize their invention even if they themselves won’t market the invention

-– increased chances of investments and VC interest in patent protected – inventions because of the advantage of monopoly
+– increased chances of investments and VC interest in patent-protected – inventions because of the advantage of the monopoly

 – branding of the technology and new and unique with the patented status

 2. What is the application process for a patent?

 Answer: The true and first inventor(s), his assignee, or their legal representative – can apply for a patent with a provisional or a complete specification either themselves or through an agent by duly submitting the application form – at the appropriate office.
 In India, there are 4 offices, namely Delhi, Mumbai, Chennai & Kolkata, and depending on the address of the applicant where he resides, has his domicile, or has a place of business or the place from where invention actually originated, the appropriate office is applicable.
 In the case of foreign applicants, who don’t have a domicile, place of business in India, place of business, or address for service in India of the patent agent appointed by them is the determining factor for the appropriate office.
 Specific state-wise details can be accessed here: http://ipindia.nic.in/ipr/patent/patjurid.htm

 The date of the first filing of a patent application is called the priority date.
 In the patent system of first to file, this date becomes important, and if there are two patents/ patent applications with the same/substantially similar subject matter, the earlier priority date patent application/patent survives the other.

 If a filing has to be done in other countries, the priority of the initially filed application (parent application) -can be taken and filed in respective countries/regions.
 The subsequent applications shall have the same priority date as the parent application and are referred to as family members of the initial application and each other.
 The application process is generally similar but the format of application may differ from country to country and the applicant ordinarily cannot file without the professional assistance of a patent agent or attorney in that country/region.